-As we face the possibility of yet another Covid winter, it behooves us to remain creative when it comes to socializing (especially for those of us with children who are still unvaccinated).
+As we face the possibility of yet another Covid winter, it behooves us to remain creative when it comes to socializing, especially if things get bad again.
 Because let’s be honest, we simply can’t hide out in our homes for the entire winter (ugh, even writing that makes me depressed).

-Luckily, you don’t have to go into full-on isolation mode.
-Yes, you can socialize, still (🎉🍾); you just need to winterize your backyard a tad.
+Yes, you can socialize, still (🎉🍾); you might just need to winterize your backyard a tad.
 Below are some must-have items that are sure to make your #secondcovidwinter more bearable, sociable and FUN.
 So bundle up and transform your backyard into a magical winterland.
 And FYI — there’s a huge supply chain issue right now, so the advice would be to get shopping: these things are selling out fast.

 Last week, it was freezing in Minneapolis, but my hubby and I still went to our favorite Italian restaurant for an outdoor dinner date.
 The restaurant patio had plenty of heaters to keep us cozy, but even still… we were cold.

 This winter, it’s BYOB: Bring your own blanket.
 Yes, you can continue dining al fresco or hanging outside, even as the temps drop.
 This year, nab yourself one of these favorite blankets:

 Soft, cozy and warm — the perfect combo for a “hanging outside in the winter” blanket!